SHA-T/InteractiveKGE/README.md

 ![](https://github.com/SHA-T/InteractiveKGE/blob/main/Live_KGE_Visualization.gif)

 This `countries_neighb_UsaSpaDen` dataset is a simplified version of the `countries_S1` dataset, that is filtered for the countries USA, Spain and Denmark and all of their neighbors.
 You can add your own datasets and run the Interactive KGE on them.
-Therefore, add your datasets to the `data/` directory, but keep the structure and format same as the other datasets.
+Therefore, add your datasets to the _data/_ directory, but keep the structure and format same as the other datasets.
 Visualization caps the dimensionality `-d` at 2.

 To use Pretraining set the `--do_pretrain` argument.

 ```
-python -u codes/run.py
+CUDA_VISIBLE_DEVICES=0 python -u codes/run.py
     --do_pretrain
     --do_train --do_valid --do_test
-    --data_path data/countries_S1
+    --cuda
     ...
     ...
     ...